generalofficial108-source/wapp-privacy-policy/index.md

 If you have any questions, concerns, or requests regarding this Privacy Policy or our data practices, please contact us:

 **Shriraj Misal**
-Owner, Antrixum_prod

-Email Address: misalshriraj0010@gmail.com
-Contact Number: 7410102010
+Director, Antrixum Systems Private Limited

+- **Email Address**: misalshriraj0010@gmail.com
+- **Contact Number**: 7410102010
-Business Address: SR. NO. 37/6/1/5, MANTERWADI, URULI DEWACHI PUNE, Maharashtra 412308
+- **Business Address**: SR. NO. 37/6/1/5, MANTERWADI, URULI DEWACHI, PUNE, Maharashtra 412308, India
-India

 We will respond to all legitimate enquiries within a reasonable time frame, and in any case within the timeframe required by applicable law.

 ---

 *This Privacy Policy is governed by the laws of India.
+Antrixum Systems Private Limited is a company incorporated in India.
 Any disputes arising in connection with this policy shall be subject to the jurisdiction of the competent courts in India.*